 If you are finding that you are falling into a trap of pressuring or bribing your child to eat, it may help you to understand your feeding personality and how it impacts your child’s relationship with food.

 Picky eating and food refusal in toddlers can continue into adulthood if untreated.
-If you are ready to take action then join End Mealtime Battles, which is a result-based small group coaching programme.
-You’ll get a robust step by step framework to solve picky eating so that you’ll no longer have to worry about your child’s nutritional intake or keep wasting time on strategies that just don’t work.
+If you are ready to take action then join Fussy Eating Solutions, which is a result-based 1-2-1 coaching programme.
+You’ll get a robust step-by-step framework to solve picky eating so that you’ll no longer have to worry about your child’s nutritional intake or keep wasting time on strategies that just don’t work.
 Click here to join.

 Let Me Help